 All leafy greens are high alkaline, but in particular, kale makes an amazing breakfast food to kickstart your health and your day.
 High in fiber, antioxidants, calcium, iron and vitamins C and K, kale is a tasty superfood that’s easy to squeeze into your meals.

-Make a kale breakfast stir fry by adding kale into a pan with olive oil, along with garlic and onion, which are also very high alkaline foods.
+Make a kale breakfast stir fry by adding kale into a pan with olive oil, along with garlic and onion, which are also high alkaline foods.
 Add in mushrooms and even a little tomato for extra nutrients.
 Even though tomato is a more acidic veggie, the goal is balance, and making sure most of your meal is alkaline when following this dietary pattern.

 You can also top your stir fry with eggs or organic tofu.
 While eggs are acidic, organic tofu is a low-acid food that still provides good protein and health benefits, when consumed in moderation.